Kolsenstein/Kolsenstein.github.io/README.md

 ## Usage

-Visit [the website](https://Kolsenstein.github.io/home.html) and explore its contents to your heart's content.
+Visit [the website](https://Kolsenstein.github.io/home.html) and explore its contents to your heart's desire.

 ## License